top of page

 What Camp Offers

-Currently, Camp is offered to Lakota youth ages 7-13 from the Pine Ridge Reservation.
+Camp is offered to Lakota youth ages 7-15 from the Pine Ridge Reservation.
 Short 3-day camping sessions in the Black Hills and around the Reservation focus on different age groups within this age range, and on different communities around the Reservation.
-We partner with Reservation schools which help implement the Camp Laugh A Lot badge-earning program so that students can earn the "Reading with Animals" and "Kindness Counts" badges to earn their way to go to camp.
-There is never a charge for youth to go to camp, but learning to earn is important and these badges inspire this and also contribute to enhancing reading skills as well as promoting and facilitating volunteerism in their own communities by Native youth.
+We partner with Reservation schools which help implement the Camp Laugh A Lot badge-earning program so that students can earn the "Reading with Animals" and "Kindness Counts" badges to go to camp.
+There is never a charge for youth to go to camp, but learning to earn is important, and these badges inspire this and also contribute to improving reading skills as well as promoting and facilitating volunteerism by Native youth in our own communities.
 The number of campers each summer varies depending on available funding, but averages around 100 to 150.
 Sadly, many youth who would like to go to Camp are denied this opportunity for lack of adequate resources.
 If resources were available, we could offer camp to at least 1,000 youth every summer!

 Through carefully planned activities and approaches, Camp Laugh A Lot helps Native youth...

-• Experience carefree days full of learning, fun and adventure in the Black Hills, the ancestral sacred land of the Lakota people (no longer part of the Reservation)
+• Experience days full of learning, fun and adventure in the Black Hills, the ancestral sacred land of the Lakota people (but no longer easily accessible to most Tribal members)

-• Learn about nature and indigenous knowledge related to the natural world, thereby enhancing appreciation of nature as well as the capacity to care for the environment
+• Learn about nature and indigenous knowledge related to the natural world, thereby enhancing appreciation of nature and safeguarding traditional knowledge related to the natural world

 • Assume greater personal responsibility